Sasser99/DIYFAN_V1/README.md

 - The Fan Stage assembly, in turn, consists of three components: the fan, the interface_V1 PCBA, and the shroud.
 - As for the fan, I chose the Noctua **NF-A12x25 PWM chromax.black.swap**.
 This fan offers a good balance of airflow and static pressure.
+- It is possible to use other fans as well.
+However, they should have similar characteristics, such as comparable power consumption and static pressure.
 - Using **the shroud increases the wind speed by around 80%**, which means the device can be placed a bit further away while still staying effective.
 Check it out in the linked YouTube video! :)
 - In addition, the interface_V1 PCBA is installed on the side.
 The PC fan can be connected to this board, which then passes on the fan’s signals.
-- It is possible to use other gaming fans as well.
-However, they should have similar characteristics, such as comparable power consumption and static pressure

 **2. Main Electronics Module:**